hellerve/blog/wip/Scheme_Macros_IV:_Deconstructing_Classes.md

 What we want to end up with is a definition using `defkeywords` named after the class, with no regular arguments, and all of the properties as keyword arguments.
-This is what we do in Figure X above.
+This is what we do in Figure 14 above.
 The only work that we have to do to get to this point—other than concatenating the whole shebang—is flattening the properties list.